 Major Constructions in London - 1860-1880

-`In the seventh decade of the nineteenth century, London was more cut about,
+'In the seventh decade of the nineteenth century, London was more cut about,

 more rebuilt and more extended than at any time in its previous history'.

-John Summerson, `The London Building World of the Eighteen-sixties'
+John Summerson, 'The London Building World of the Eighteen-sixties'

-• Pimlico Railway - bridge and Victoria Station,
+• Pimlico Railway - bridge and Victoria Station.

-• North London Railway linked Broad St, Hampstead and Kew.
+• North London Railway linked Broad St Hampstead and Kew.

 • Holborn Viaduct bridged the Fleet Valley.

-• Smithfield Market was built 1867-8 and Blackfriars Bridge in 1869.
+• Blackfriars Bridge 1869.

-In 1861 the City of London had a population of113,000.
+As a result of all this activity, the City of London 's population fell sharply.
+In 1861 the City of London had a population of 113,000.
 By 1871 this was reduced to 76,000.

-`The masters had gone to Bayswater or Kensington or perhaps Hornsey or Clapham: the clerks to Camberwell or Peckham, Stoke Newington or Highbury.
+'The masters had gone to Bayswater or Kensington or perhaps Hornsey or Clapham: the clerks to Camberwell or Peckham, Stoke Newington or Highbury.

 John Summerson again